Sahar-Omari/SoloLearn/README.md

 # SoloLearn
-The files contain many tasks found  in SoloLearn
+The files contain many tasks found on SoloLearn with the solution